-Equity & Access to State Seals of Biliteracy
+Equity and Access to State Seals of Biliteracy

-This initiative will provide more equitable access to seals of biliteracy through research, the creation of customizable promotional materials for parents and employers, adaptable toolkits and templates for teachers and administrators, assessment supports for less commonly taught and heritage languages, and increased professional capacity to equitably administer and curricularly support student attainment of state seals.
-Minnesota resources can be found on the MN Bilingual Seals Website
+This initiative provides more equitable access to seals of biliteracy through research, the creation of customizable promotional materials for parents and employers, adaptable toolkits and templates for teachers and administrators, assessment supports for less commonly taught and heritage languages, and increased professional capacity to equitably administer and curricularly support student attainment of state seals.

 What are state seals of biliteracy?